 Many agencies exist that work in some nuanced variation of the two mentioned above.
 It’s just a matter of finding an agency that fits with your style and schedule.

-Criteria #5: Do They Practice What They Preach?
+Criteria #5: Does The Personal Branding Agency Practice What They Preach?

 You’ll find the answer to this question within 20-25 seconds.

 All you need to do is browse their website and look for the following:

 - Email opt-ins that are engaging but not overwhelming